Companies Using Drupal

 5. Joomla consolidation continues.
 The 3.2:1 inbound ratio from Joomla confirms open-source CMS users are migrating up to Drupal's enterprise features.

 Outreach template: "We noticed [Company] runs Drupal with Google Analytics but no marketing automation.
-Our platform integrates directly with Drupal and meets [FedRAMP/SOC2/WCAG] compliance standards, key for organizations in [government/education/nonprofit].
-Here's how [similar organization] increased engagement 40% by adding email automation to their Drupal site."
+Our platform integrates with Drupal and meets [FedRAMP/SOC2/WCAG] standards, key for orgs in [government/education/nonprofit].
+Here's how [similar org] increased engagement 40% by adding email automation to their Drupal site."

 Targeting strategy: Filter TechnologyChecker.io for Drupal + Government Administration + 200+ employees.
-Cross-reference with organizations that recently added GA4 (showing digital investment) or still run Universal Analytics (showing modernization needs).
-Geographic priority: Brussels, Ottawa, Washington DC, Paris, London.
+Cross-reference with orgs that recently added GA4 (digital investment) or still run Universal Analytics (modernisation needed).
+Geographic priority: Brussels, Ottawa, Washington DC, Canberra, Paris, London.

-Competitive angle: For companies considering leaving Drupal, position the upgrade path within the Drupal ecosystem (Drupal 10/11, headless with decoupled frontend) as less risky than replatforming to WordPress or Squarespace, especially for sites with complex content models, multilingual requirements, or regulatory compliance needs.
+Competitive angle: For companies considering leaving Drupal, position the upgrade path inside the Drupal ecosystem (Drupal 10/11, headless with decoupled frontend) as less risky than replatforming.
+The NASA and Whitehouse exits to WordPress are the high-profile counter-examples, but most institutions with complex content models, multilingual requirements, or regulatory compliance stayed.

 Explore the full dataset of 91,286 websites using Drupal with enriched profiles for 47,606 companies on TechnologyChecker.io.